-t. university: Vrije Universiteit Amsterdam;
+x. university: Vrije Universiteit Amsterdam;

-u.
-WHW: the Dutch Higher Education and Research Act (Wet op het Hoger v. workload: the workload of the unit of study to which an interim examination applies, expressed in terms of credits = EC credits (ECTS = for 1 year (1,680 hours) is 60 EC credits.
+y.
+WHW: the Dutch Higher Education and Research Act (Wet op het Hoger z. workload: the workload of the unit of study to which an interim examination applies, expressed in terms of credits = EC credits (ECTS = European Credit and Transfer Accumulation System).
+The workload for 1 year